On the Notion of Equal Figures in Euclid: A Euclidean theory of area

 The only remaining case is when both $\Gamma$ and $\Delta$ are quadrilaterals.
 Then the situation is as shown in Fig.~\ref{figure:additive2}.

 We apply the same method: adding a quadrilateral amounts to adding two triangles.
 Then

 That completes the proof.

 {\em Remark}.
-It is worth remembering that our treatment assumes that ``figure'' means ``triangle or convex quadrilateral.''
+It is worth remembering that our treatment has equal-figure axioms only for triangles and convex quadrilaterals.
 While that seems to cover Euclid Books I to II, it is still unsatisfactorily far from capturing the intuitive notion of ``figure'', which should at least include all (convex or not) connected polygons, and perhaps disconnected ones, and ones with curved boundaries.
 In particular, Book~IV deals with polygons inscribed in circles, so it will be necessary to extend the notion of ``figure'' before we can formalize Book~IV.
 These matters are discussed at length in \cite{hartshorne} and \cite{hilbert1899}, and are beyond the scope of this paper, whose aim is simply to remove the necessity for an undefined notion of ``equal figures'' in Euclid Books I and II (and III comes for free, since it does not mention figures at all).